Lighting and lightbulbs

 If the pressure to your gas boiler is too low your heating and hot water may not work.
 In most cases the boiler pressure can be easily topped up by following the written instructions which you should receive when you move in.
 You can also access instructions and videos online by typing the boiler make and model into your search bar.

-View this helpful video which shows you how to repressurise / refill a boiler and central heating system.
+This helpful video shows you how to repressurise / refill a boiler and central heating system.